nvaccess/nvda/user_docs/en/userGuide.md

 Key: `NVDA+shift+d`

-This setting allows you to choose if NVDA should lower the volume of other applications while NVDA is speaking, or all the time while NVDA is running.
+This option allows you to choose if NVDA should lower the volume of other applications while NVDA is speaking, or all the time while NVDA is running.

+* No Ducking: NVDA will never lower the volume of other audio.
+* Duck when outputting speech and sounds: NVDA will only lower the volume of other audio when NVDA is speaking or playing sounds.
+This may not work for all synthesizers.
+* Always duck: NVDA will keep the volume of other audio lower the whole time NVDA is running.

+This option is only available if NVDA has been installed.
+It is not possible to support audio ducking for portable and temporary copies of NVDA.

 | . {.hideHeaderRow} |.|
 |---|---|